canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 Positive
 : **What does `--dangerous` mean?**
-The `--dangerous` flag indicates that you are acknowledging that this snap could be unsafe to install, this is necessary when the snap didn't went through store security checks.
+The `--dangerous` flag indicates that you are acknowledging that this snap could be unsafe to install, this is necessary when the snap hasn't been through store security checks.
 Since you are the developer of the snap, you know it's safe, but the snap command doesn't and would prevent the install if you omitted the flag.

 Then, you can start the app with: